joergen7/cre/README.md

 -callback cleanup_case( A :: _, R :: _, UsrInfo :: _ ) -> R1 :: _.
 ```

-The function `cleanup_case/3` is called whenever an application has been fully processed and the result is ready to be sent back to the CRE master.
+The function `cleanup_case/3` is called whenever an application has been fully processed and the result is ready to be sent back to the cfl_re master.
 The arguments are the application `A`, its result `R`, as well as the `UsrInfo` field as generated by `init/1`.
 The function returns an updated result expression `R1`.
 Should cleaning up fail, the function is expected to raise an exception.

 ## Example: A Distributed Zero-Order Logic

-In this section we demonstrate the implementation of a CRE-based programming language by creating a distributed zero-order logic, i.e., a logic with truth values and propositional operators like negation, conjunction or disjunction but no quantifiers or variables.
+In this section we demonstrate the implementation of a cfl_re-based programming language by creating a distributed zero-order logic, i.e., a logic with truth values and propositional operators like negation, conjunction or disjunction but no quantifiers or variables.
 We show how a client module and a worker module are implemented from the callback definitions we gave in the previous section.

 There are several reasons why distributing a zero-order logic this way is problematic.
 However, the example is instructive because there is a habitual familiarity of programmers with logic and also because it is a healthy exercise to reflect on when *not* to distribute.